jelambrar96/resumes/markdown/jelambrar.md

 **About me**
 I am Electronic Engineer from Universidad del Norte (Barranquilla, Colombia).
-I have experience on the field of Electronic Design and Embedded Systems, and I have skills developing applications using C, C++ and Java, as well as strong leadership abilities.
-Likewise, I am able to build and maintain satisfactory interpersonal relationships and assume responsibilities.
+I have experience on the field of Electronic Design and Embedded Systems, and I have skills developing applications using C, Java, C++, JavaScript and Python.He also has experience in the design and development of algorithms and knowledge of the principles of Data Science, Machine Learning and Data Mining.
+Additionally, I am familiar with using data visualization tools such as Grafana, PowerBI, Tableau, QlikView and D3.js.
+I am a worker oriented towards teamwork and leadership, and with the ability to be independent to achieve objectives.
+Additionally, I have ability to build and maintain satisfactory interpersonal relationships and to assume responsibilities.

 -------------------     ----------------------------